e-picas/markdown-extended/README.md

         ->getContent();

 This will load in `$content` the parsed HTML version of your original Markdown `$source`.
-To get the part you need from the content:
+To get the part you need from the content, write:

     echo $content->getBody();